scikit-image/scikit-image/doc/source/skips/4-transition-to-v2.rst

 This proposal breaks backward compatibility in numerous places in the library.
 However, it does so in a new namespace, so that this proposal does not raise backward compatibilty concerns for our users.
+That said, the authors will attempt to limit the number of backward incompatible changes to those likely to substantially improve the overall user experience.
+It is anticipated that porting `skimage` code to `skimage2` will be a straightforward process and we will publish a user guide for making the transition by the time of the `skimage2` release.

 Alternatives
 ------------